 Can I refer my child myself

-Unfortunately this process if for professional referrals only.
-However if you have a concern about your child, speak to a professional (such as medical, portage, early years setting) yourself and they will be able to support you or may agree to make a referral themselves.
+Unfortunately this process is for professional referrals only.
+However if you have a concern about your child, speak to a professional (such as medical, portage, early years setting) yourself and they may agree to make a referral themselves.

 No, they are very different.
 However, one of the stages may be to review and gather evidence to inform next steps which may include a decision to move to formal assessment (EHC Needs Assessment)

-Can I make an EHC Needs Assessment myself, even if my child has been referred to SEND Under 5s?
+Can I request an EHC needs sssessment myself, even if my child has been referred to SEND Under 5s?

-However, if you feel that the process is not working for your situation, you do have the right to request that the local authority (“LA”) undertake an EHC Needs Assessment (which is the process to determine whether an EHCP is needed).
+However, if you feel that the process is not working for your situation, you do have the right to make a parental request for the local authority (“LA”) undertake an EHC needs assessment (which is the process to determine whether an EHCP is needed).